 Someone new has joined the meeting…

-Shudder released its new found footage horror film, Host, directed by Rob Savage, on Jul.
+Shudder released its newfound footage horror film, Host, directed by Rob Savage, on Jul.
 30.

-Shot straight from the actors’ own homes, the film features an ensemble cast which includes Haley Bishop, Jemma Moore, Emma Louise Webb, Radina Drandova and Caroline Ward.
+Shot straight from the actors’ own homes, the film features an ensemble cast that includes Haley Bishop, Jemma Moore, Emma Louise Webb, Radina Drandova and Caroline Ward.
 The film revolves around six women participating in a Zoom call with a medium (Seylan Baxter) to contact the spirits through conducting a séance.
 As time passes, their Zoom call starts to get increasingly sinister and paranormal.

 After its initial release to streaming platforms, the film received universal praise from both critics and fans of the horror genre alike due to its minimalism and use of practical effects despite the filming process being entirely done by the cast because of the ongoing pandemic.